hmcts/div-evidence-management-client-api/README.md

 ./gradlew runAndPublishConsumerPactTests
 ```

+### Running additional tests in the Jenkins PR Pipeline

+1. Add one or more appropriate labels to your PR in GitHub.
+Valid labels are:

+- ```enable_fortify_scan```
+- ```enable_full_functional_tests```

+2. Trigger a build of your PR in Jenkins.
+Fortify scans will take place asynchronously as part of the Static Checks/Container Build step.
+- Check the Blue Ocean view for live monitoring, and review the logs once complete for any issues.
+- As Fortify scans execute during the Static Checks/Container Build step, you will need to ensure this is triggered by making a minor change to the PR, such as bumping the chart version.

 ##  License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.